 Charging your electric car is quicker than you think

-With our electric cars capable of charging to 80% from just 30 minutes, it's easy to make sure you're never running on empty.
+With our electric cars capable of charging to 80% in just 30 minutes, it's easy to make sure you're never running on empty.

 A few things that affect charge times